 Ultimately, what restaurant is best for you will depend on a number of factors.
 Do you have a little one who loves princesses or a kiddo who dreams of floating in space?
-Do you want to sip some lobster bisque (Be Our Guest) or munch on some seriously tasty Brussels Sprouts (Space 220)?
+Do you want to sip some lobster bisque (Be Our Guest) or munch on some seriously tasty cauliflower (Space 220)?
 Are you just looking for the cheapest option and maybe want to consider the Space 220 lounge?
 Do you grab a reservation for Be Our Guest and take your chances on getting a walk-up spot for the Space 220 lounge to try and do both?
 It’ll all depend on what you want.

 Which of these three restaurants would you want to try most?
 Tell us in the comments!

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!

 Which of these spots would you book a reservation for?
 Tell us in the comments.